Cox Hill is a landmark between foothills and mountains west of Calgary, Alberta, Canada.

 To the right is Jumpingpound Ridge which leads to the summit of Jumpingpound Mountain.
 To the left, Cox Hill Ridge leads to the summit of Cox Hill.

-Cox Hill will forever be associated with Memorial Lakes when a plane went down near here on June 14, 1986 in the search for Orval Pall and Ken Wolff who crashed their Twin Otter plane in horrific weather near Guinn's Pass.
+Cox Hill will forever be associated with Memorial Lakes when a plane went down near here on June 14, 1986 in the search for Orval Pall and Ken Wolff who crashed near Guinn's Pass in their Cessna plane during horrific weather.

 The day has warmed up substantially and a thermos of ice water mixed with Crystal Light Pink Lemonade, carefully kept chilled in the trunk of the car, hits the spot on the drive back to Calgary.